From Dream to Reality: A Step-by-Step System to Finally Achieve Your Goals

 Want to run a marathon?
 Start by walking 20 minutes a day.
 Want to build a business?
 Start by defining your ideal customer.

 Start with small goals first.
 Complete a few easy wins.
 Each win builds confidence.
 Confidence builds momentum.
-Momentum carries you through the hard parts.
+Momentum is crucial for overcoming obstacles and carries you through the hard parts.

 You can't pursue everything at once with equal intensity.
 It's a recipe for burnout.